 Below, I have provided the analysis of the UPSC EPFO EO/AO and APFC exams.

-UPSC EPFO EO Exam Analysis
+UPSC EPFO EO/AO Exam Analysis

 - The difficulty level of the UPSC EPFO EO/AO 2023 exam ranged from moderate to difficult, with a majority of the questions leaning towards the harder side.